History of Niagara Falls in Timeline

 1959: Glass and metal observation tower added

-July 9, 1960: "Miracle at Niagara" incident
+July 9, 1960: "Miracle at Niagara"

-1960: Niagara Falls Suite composed by Ferde Grofé
+1960: Niagara Falls Suite composed

 1961: Niagara Falls hydroelectric project goes online

-June 1969: Niagara River diverted from American Falls
+June 1969: American Falls diverted

-In June 1969, a temporary rock and earth dam was constructed, completely diverting the Niagara River from American Falls for several months to allow for study and reinforcement of the riverbed.
+In June 1969, a temporary rock and earth dam was constructed, completely diverting the Niagara River from American Falls for several months while the U.S. Army Corps of Engineers studied and strengthened the riverbed.

-November 1969: Temporary dam dynamited, restoring flow
+In November 1969, the temporary dam was dynamited, restoring flow to American Falls.

-1980: Niagara Falls Featured in Superman II
+1980: Niagara Falls featured in Superman II

-In 1980, Niagara Falls was a featured location in the major motion picture "Superman II".
+In 1980, Niagara Falls was a featured location in the major motion picture Superman II.

-July 2, 1984: Karel Soucek plunges over Horseshoe Falls in a barrel
+July 2, 1984: Karel Soucek plunges over Horseshoe Falls

 August 1985: Steve Trotter goes over the falls in a barrel